SENSAAS/sensaas/docs/index.rst

    name of the Source file

 **<log-file-name>**
-   name of the log file that details the alignement with **scores of Source**.
+   name of the log file that details the alignment with **scores of Source**.

 **<mode>**
    - **optim** executes the alignment and generates a transformation matrix